Career Definition for Electrical Engineering

 Career and Economic Outlook for Electrical Engineers

-The U.S. Bureau of Labor Statistics (BLS) reports that over 178,000 electrical engineering jobs existed as of 2014.
-The BLS also states that job growth is expected at 1%; this is slower than the national average because of the decline in manufacturing in the United States.
-As of May 2015, the median wage for electrical engineers was $93,010.
+The U.S. Bureau of Labor Statistics (BLS) reports that 188,300 electrical engineering jobs existed as of 2016.
+The BLS also states that job growth is expected at 9%, an average rate of growth in comparison to all other occupations.
+As of May 2017, the median wage for electrical engineers was $95,060.

 You can also look into these other options for careers revolving around electrical engineering: